DistributedCollective/rollup/README_sovryn.md

 dirty quickfix for "permision denied errors": do chmod 777 for the whole package

-a.
-Edit package.json, add
+- Edit package.json, add
 `"rsktest:initialize": "yarn workspace tools rsktest:initialize",`
-b.
-Run `sudo yarn rsktest:initialize`
+- Run `sudo yarn rsktest:initialize`

 The output should be a rollup addres in your terminal and a folder arbitrum/rollups.